 c.
-1400, "a blow, stroke," perhaps originally imitative of the sound of patting.
+1400, "a blow, stroke," perhaps originally imitative of the sound.
 Meaning "light tap with hand" is from c.
 1804.
 Sense of "that which is formed by patting" (as in pat of butter) is 1754, probably from the verb.
 Pat on the back in the figurative sense "gesture or expression of encouragement, sympathy, etc." is attested by 1804.

 1560s, "to hit, throw;" meaning "to tap or strike lightly" is from 1714; from pat (n.).
 Related: Patted; patting.
 The nursery rhyme phrase pat-a-cake is known from 1823.
 Alternative patty-cake (usually American English) is attested from 1794 (in "Mother Goose's Melody, or Sonnets for the Cradle," Worcester, Mass.).